Forced displacement passes 80 million by mid-2020 as COVID-19 tests refugee protection globally - World

 Although the actual number of stateless people remains unknown, 79 countries in the world have reported 4.2 million stateless people on their territory.

 UNHCR publishes annual worldwide data on forced displacement each June in its Global Trends reports.
-The Mid-Year Trends report released today is available here (insert link).
+The Mid-Year Trends report released today is available here.

 Global displacement statistics can be accessed at https://www.unhcr.org/refugee-statistics/.